Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: Series-parallel separations

-Let $D$ be a digraph.
-A {\it series-parallel 2-separation} of $D$ is a separation $(A,B)$ of $D$ such that $(A, s,t)$ is a one-way series-parallel triple, where $V(A\cap B) =\{s,t\}$.
-We need Lemma \ref{ep path} which is a slight strengthening of \cite[Theorem 5.6]{m}, and our proof is a modification of \cite[Theorem 5.6]{m}.
-Before proving it, we prove a standard result about the Erd\H{o}s-P\'{o}sa property.
+The {\it tree-width} of a graph $G$ is the minimum $w$ such that $G$ is a subgraph of a graph with no induced cycle of length at least four and with no clique of size $w+2$.
+The following is a restatement of a lemma about the Erd\H{o}s-P\'{o}sa property proved in \cite{t_ep}.

-\begin{lemma} Let $w$ be a positive integer.
+\begin{lemma}[{{\cite[Proposition 2.1]{t_ep}}}] Let $w$ be a positive integer.
 Let $G$ be a graph with tree-width at most $w$.
 Let $\F$ be a collection of subsets of $V(G)$ such that for every $S \in \F$, $G[S]$ is connected.
 Let $k$ be a positive integer.
 If there do not exist $k$ pairwise disjoint members of $\F$, then there exists $Z \subseteq V(G)$ with $\lvert Z \rvert \leq (k-1)(w+1)$ such that $Z \cap S \neq \emptyset$ for every $S \in \F$. \end{lemma}